CQCL/pytket-docs/README.md

 ### Interfaces
 To use pytket in conjunction with other platforms you must download an additional separate module for each.
-This can be done from pip, or from source, as they binaries are included with the core `pytket` package.
+This can be done from pip, or from source, as the binaries are included with the core `pytket` package.

 For each subpackage: